Loving Pablo, Hating Escobar: Reaction

-The release of the book created a political scandal in Latin America and the Hispanic television channels in the US, due to Vallejo's description of the relationship of Pablo Escobar and the Medellin and Cali cartels with several presidents - like Alvaro Uribe, Alfonso López and Ernesto Samper - and Colombian enforcement agencies.
-Thanks to Vallejo's revelations, the Colombian government reopened the so-called "cases of the century": the siege of the Palace of Justice, followed by a massacre of more than 100 people, including eleven Supreme Court Justices, committed by the army; and the assassination of Luis Carlos Galan in 1989.
+The release of the book created a political scandal in Latin America and the Hispanic television channels in the US, due to Vallejo's description of the relationship of Pablo Escobar and the Medellín and Cali Cartels with several presidents – like Álvaro Uribe, Alfonso López and Ernesto Samper – and Colombian enforcement agencies.
+Thanks to Vallejo's revelations, the Colombian government reopened the so-called "cases of the century": the siege of the Palace of Justice, followed by a massacre of more than 100 people, including eleven Supreme Court Justices, committed by the army; and the assassination of Luis Carlos Galán in 1989.

-Vallejo's book was commented on by The New York Times and El País of Madrid, among hundreds of media worldwide.
-Also, by Colombian, Venezuelan and Ecuadorian presidents, a former American ambassador to Bogota, human rights organizations, and the rebel FARC.
+Vallejo's book was commented on by The New York Times and El País, of Madrid, among hundreds of media worldwide.
+Also, by Colombian, Venezuelan and Ecuadorian presidents, a former American ambassador to Bogotá, human rights organizations, and the rebel FARC.

-In 2008 and 2009, president Rafael Correa of Ecuador showed "Amando a Pablo, odiando a Escobar" on television.
+In 2008 and 2009, president Rafael Correa of Ecuador showed Amando a Pablo, odiando a Escobar on television.